GTA-UFRJ/FLMNGR/docs/source/Tutorial/index.md

 #### Access the Graphical Interface

-In a new terminal, run the following command and open the local web browser on port 9999 to access a web interface for interacting with the cloud environment.
+In a new terminal, run the following command and open the local web browser on port 9999 to access a web interface for interacting with the cloud environment. **Acess the web interafce using http://localhost:9999**

 ```bash
 python3 -m http.server -d cloud_web_interface 9999